bishalMahanta/django_todo_app/README.md

 # Django_ToDo_App
-A To-Do task keeper web app has been created using Django and SqlLite.
+A To-Do task keeper web app has been created using Django and Sqlite.

 I have implemented CRUD functionality and User Authentication and Authorization.